albar965/littlenavmap/.github/ISSUE_TEMPLATE.md

 ## If you'd like to report an error:

+* Have a look at [Little Navmap - Frequently asked Questions](https://albar965.github.io/littlenavmap-faq.html) and see if your problem is covered there.
 * Try the steps in the [User Manual - Troubleshoot](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/APPENDIX.html#troubleshoot) section of the manual if these solve the problem.
 * Check the [list of open issues](https://github.com/albar965/littlenavmap/issues) if you one was already reported.
 Use the search function.
 * Include your OS and version in detail like: `Windows 10 64 bit`, `macOS 10.11` or `Ubuntu Linux 17.10 64 bit`.